ToF-/Domain/README.md

 * make this message a `Left` value,
 * `return` this left value, making it an `IO (Either Message String)`

-In the case when no exception is triggered, `readFile` will give us an `IO String` value.
-What we do is to make that value an `Either Message String` by mapping the `Right` constructor to it.
+In the case when everything is fine with the file and no exception is triggered, `readFile` will give us an `IO String` value.
+We make that value an `Either Message String` by mapping the `Right` constructor to it.

 Note that our function returns a `IO (Either Message String)` value.
-Why not return a `Either Message String` instead?
+Why not simply return a `Either Message String` instead?
 Because there is no safe way to convert an IO value into a non-IO value.
 Any function dealing with IO is partial, not total, because IO actions are always prone to some failure condition.
 If we could compile a function with signature `IO a -> a` then two things would happen:
-* Haskell's type checker would be much less useful to detect problems in our constructions,
+* Haskell's type checker would be much less useful to detect problems in our constructions when we are using IOs,
 * we would be hiding to ourselves some crucial concern with our program reliability.

 Anyway, the fact that `getFileContent` returns a `IO` value should not be a problem, because it will be used within the context of an IO action and nowhere else.

+☞ *(There exists actually a function with type `IO a -> a`.
+It's called `unsafePerformIO`.
+Use it at your own risk)*

 Another IO function has to do with getting the first argument on the command line, now making the absence of argument a safe condition that will produce a `Left Message` value:
 ```haskell